w7glf/PS2_KEYBOARD_KEYER_W7GLF/README.md

 This code also works on standard PS2 keyboards.

-When the keyboard is plugged in the top status lights should link once indicating the board is ready.
+When the keyboard is plugged in the top status lights should blink once indicating the board is ready.